 Diabetes Medication Update: Oral and Injectable Medicines

 This session considers medications used in diabetes management.
-It looks at when and how they are used, including in older adults, and how they may assist with diet and exercise to help our patients achieve blood glucose levels.
+It looks at when and how they are used, including in older adults, and how they may assist with diet and exercise to help our patients achieve better blood glucose levels.
 For many people, the use of additional oral agents may not achieve ideal glycemic control.
 In such cases, injectable medicines may be required.
-This session will review the latest evidence in relation to treatment options and the different devices utilised for administration of injectable medications.
-Includes:
+This session will review the latest evidence in relation to treatment options and the different devices utilised for the administration of injectable medications.
+It includes:

 - When should the initiation of these medications be considered?

 - What are the different modes of actions?